bifurcationkit/BifurcationKit.jl/docs/src/tutorialsODE.md

 opts_br = ContinuationPar(pMin = -10.0, pMax = -0.9,
 	# parameters to have a smooth result
 	ds = 0.04, dsmax = 0.05,
-		# this is to detect bifurcation points precisely
+	# this is to detect bifurcation points precisely with bisection
 	detectBifurcation = 3,
 	# Optional: bisection options for locating bifurcations
 	nInversion = 8, maxBisectionSteps = 25, nev = 3)